 Your tuition at Traveling Players covers the following:

-Directors each have a Masters degree in theatre, and each member of our faculty has or is currently pursuing a Bachelors degree.
+Directors are master teachers with many years of experience in both professional theatre and theatre teaching.
 Along with their professional achievements, the faculty is trained in First Aid/CPR and Leave No Trace outdoor ethics.
 Some faculty receives Wilderness First Responder Certification.